ASX: GED

 • Extensions of the Hargreaves / Hill End gold corridor (>2Moz of historical gold production).
 The high-grade gold corridor extends to the north of GED’s Tuckers Hill prospect, into Acros EL9118.

 The Company will build on previous work which has shown that the mineralised Sofala Volcanics and porphyry Cu-Au targets are present on EL9114 and EL9069.
-Planned work includes further geophysical surveys (detailed gravity, magnetics & IP), with a focus on extensions of the Rockley-Gulgong belt south and north of the Company’s current drilling targets on the Havilah Project.
+Planned work includes further geophysical surveys (detailed gravity, magnetics & IP), with a focus on extensions of the Rockley-Gulgong belt south and north of the Company’s current drilling targets on the Havilah Project (see Figure 2).

 This work will aim to define drilling targets for major porphyry/volcanics hosted copper-gold deposits in an area which has received limited exploration due to shallow cover.